 And at first, I noticed something.
 Namely, back in 2006 I seemed to be more creative, took way more walks (even in winter), re-decorated lots more often, had cuter vignettes around my house, had more fun and appeared, well, happier.

-Uh-oh!
-And at first that concerned me because it appeared like I'd lost some ground and growth and teachings.
+And at first that concerned me because it appeared like I'd lost some ground, growth and teachings.
 But wonderful God reminded me of a few things, namely, I'm just now coming out of one of the hardest months of my life and these dark times have tended to (sadly) make me forget that until the middle of February, I felt pretty chipper.
-Dark, sad times can tend to do that--make us forget the good stuff.
+Dark, sad times can tend to do that--erase the lovely stuff.

 And just as I thought, "Well, ok but my vignettes around this house are BOR-ing," God told me to walk around these rooms and look at what I'd created here.
 And you know?
-My corners and vignettes and displays here at this farmhouse are kinda cute, after all.
+My corners and displays here at this farmhouse are kinda cute, after all.
 They're just different than they were in our last house.
 But different isn't bad--it's just, well, different.
-And different can often be even nicer.

 So what am I saying?
 Sometimes I need to look back--to return to happier times-- and then discover where I took the wrong turn that led me to sadder days.
 And today, with all this new snow, I'll let my mind wander backward to those glorious sunny days last week on our patio and stay there, maybe--drifting, sitting in the quiet sunlight at a bistro table in my head until the real thing, Real Spring, returns to stay.

 Need some humor on this day?
 Check out my post, below.